Cutter's walk off sends Frankfort to Class AA state championship game

 "He had command of all three pitches today," Miller said.
 "His fastball was good, he threw his slider for strikes.
 He worked his changeup phenomenally."

-With two outs in the bottom of the seventh in a 1-1 game, a pop-up drifted towards Frankfort's dugout.
+With two outs in the bottom of the seventh in a 1-1 game, a pop-up drifted toward Frankfort's dugout.
 One of the Falcons made contact with the baseball against the railing.

 Despite it being a seemingly impossible play for the Hoover fielder to make — he was several feet from the baseball — the umpires ruled it interference to end the inning and send the game to extras.